This post may contain affiliate links. Please read our disclosure policy.

 Serving suggestions

 These roasted veggies are great as a side for everyday dinners or even holiday meals.
-As a vegetarian option, try them stirred into a batch of quinoa, served over brown rice or over pasta with an extra drizzle of olive oil and some Parmesan cheese.
+Here are some options:

 Storage recommendations